 Report - notifies the systems of record for logging and monitoring

-Cloud Endpoints uses the OpenAPI specification to describe an API.
-Deploying this specification to Service Management - typically using Google Cloud SDK - configures the API management rules.
-Other configuration related tasks also happen here, such as sharing your API with other developers, enabling/disabling the API in different projects, and generating API keys.
+.protofiles to Service Management by using using the Cloud SDK, which configures the API management rules.
+Other configuration related tasks also happen here, such as sharing your API with other developers, enabling or disabling the API in different projects, and generating API keys.

-Google Cloud SDK
+The Cloud SDK

-Cloud SDK provides the
+The Cloud SDK provides the

-gcloud command-line application that can be
+gcloud command-line tool that you

-command-line tool is also used to deploy your API Configuration to Service
+gcloud command-line tool to deploy your Endpoints

-Google Cloud Console
+Google Cloud Platform Console

-After finding a matching route, the proxy performs any authentication steps for the specified method.
+Next, ESP matches the path of the incoming requests with the surface of the API.
+After finding a matching route, ESP performs any authentication steps for the specified method.

 If Service Control successfully validates the key, the request along with all original headers, plus a JWT validation header, if appropriate, is forwarded to the backend.